September 7, 2018

 It's never intentional, but retailers make this mistake because:

-Why wrong and late collateral lose sales
+Why wrong or late collateral lose sales:

 Promotions don't launch on time and shoppers get frustrated.
 Consumers expect a consistent experience, online or offline.